external

 Migration to boundaries/dependencies

-The restrictions enforced by this rule can also be achieved with the more flexible and powerful boundaries/dependencies rule, which allows you to specify allowed relationships directly in the rules by using the origin, source, module, internalPath and specifiers selector properties.
-It is recommended to migrate your configuration to boundaries/dependencies as soon as possible, as this legacy rule will eventually be removed in oncoming major versions.
+The restrictions enforced by this rule can also be achieved with the boundaries/dependencies rule, which lets you match external dependencies directly using the to.module sub-selector properties (origin, source, and internalPath) together with the dependency.specifiers metadata selector.
+The module layer explains how the plugin classifies each import's origin and source.
+It is recommended to migrate your configuration to boundaries/dependencies as soon as possible, as this rule will be removed in a future major version.

 You need to set the checkAllOrigins option to true in your boundaries/dependencies configuration to make sure that dependencies from external origins are also checked, as by default boundaries/dependencies only checks dependencies between local known elements.

-Here you have an example of how to migrate a configuration from boundaries/external to boundaries/dependencies:
+The following example shows how to migrate a configuration from boundaries/external to boundaries/dependencies:

 Further Reading